buildout/buildout/doc/reference.rst

       >>> eq(parse(header + option)['buildout']['parts'] + '\n', val)

-No data on the first line
+no data on the first line
   Internal blank lines are retained and common leading white space is stripped.

   For example, the value of the option: